symfony/symfony-docs/components/phpunit_bridge.rst

   ``ClockMock::withClockMock(true)`` before the test and ``ClockMock::withClockMock(false)`` after the test.

-As a result, the following is guarenteed to work and is no longer a transient test::
+As a result, the following is guaranteed to work and is no longer a transient test::

     use Symfony\Component\Stopwatch\Stopwatch;